BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 * Tours and breakout sessions are led by seminar speakers.
 Sign up is on a first-come, first-served basis on the day of the seminar.

-We are honored to have Amanda Large and Younes Bounhar, founders of Doublespace Photography, host our last BEAT Talk session for the year, on Wednesday, Nov 30, 2022.
-Please note that this session will be held in a hybrid format.
-The in-person event is at the office of Diamond Schmitt Architects and it will be simulcast online via Zoom.
-Event schedule and location details below.
+We were honored to have Amanda Large and Younes Bounhar, founders of Doublespace Photography, host our last BEAT Talk session for the year, on Wednesday, Nov 30, 2022.
+The in-person event was held at the office of Diamond Schmitt Architects and was simulcast online via Zoom.

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.